Convert - FHIR (R4) to OMOP

 OMOP does not include names and patient identifiers (such as SSN or MRNs) from the FHIR input, though it does include personally-identifiable information like date of birth.

-to export additional custom tables with more identifying information.
+Pass the query parameter includePIITables with a value of true to export additional custom tables with more identifying information.
 These tables let you associate details like names, addresses, and emails with OMOP person identifiers.

 These extra PII tables include: